saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

     True
     False
 ```
-Let's look at some practical examples where we use conditional statements to do something in a tempalte.
+Let's look at some practical examples where we use conditional statements to do something in a template.
 Let's assume that we have different device types in our network and that this information is stored as a grain.
 In the following example, through the use of conditional statements, we put all the different configurations into 1 template:

 ```
 {% raw %}{%- set type = grains.facts.get('type') -%}